Update to this post. 10 May 2018

-Most people are aware that they should not just let their car insurance renew.
+Most people still aren’t aware that they should not just let their car insurance renew.
 Just like house and buildings every year, it is rare that your renewal will be cheaper than starting afresh.
-I have just taken out my car insurance and after recovering from the jaw drop of seeing how much my car has gone down in value, thought I’d give you some figures just to show you the importance of shopping around and not just using comparison websites.
-These are all quotes from today 11th October 2017
+I have just taken out my car insurance, and, (after recovering from the jaw drop of seeing how much my car has gone down in value!) thought I’d give you some figures just to show you the importance of shopping around and not just using comparison websites.
+These are all quotes from today 11th October 2017.

 |1st Central renewal quote||£505.00|

 |1st Central renewal online chat||£490.00 (when stopping auto renewal online chat)|